 We replaced the Falcon with a Honda Civic.
 Some of you remember the old Civics.
 Bright orange.
 Required the use of a choke to get it started.
 I’m certainly much happier with my current bright red Civic.

 But the Falcon was the last car that was just mine for many years.
 Our one car played the role of family car.

 This story may not be the most exciting one you’ll read today, but I’ve really enjoyed reliving those memories.Thanks for listening.

 What was your first car?
 How about leaving a comment and telling us about it?

-I’ll be back again this Sunday.
+I’ll be back again on Wednesday.
 If you’d like to receive my posts by email, just go to “Follow Blog via Email” at the upper right.

 “On Aging Gracelessly” isn’t my only blog.
 I post lyrics of the Christian songs I’ve written over the last fifty years on “As I Come Singing”--check it out HERE.
 Free lead sheets (tune, words, and chords) are available for many of them.
 View the list HERE.